Aymeri de Montesquiou

 Aymeri de Montesquiou-Fezensac (born 7 July 1942 in Marsan, Gers) was a member of the Senate of France, representing the Gers department.
 He is a member of the Union of Democrats and Independents.
-Since 1976, he is the mayor of Marsan.
-President of the Franco-Iranian Friendship organisation.
+Since 1976, he has been the mayor of Marsan.
+He is president of the Franco-Iranian Friendship organisation.

-He was allowed to change his name to Aymeri de Montesquiou-Fezensac d'Artagnan on 18 May 2011.
+He was allowed to change his name to Aymeri de Montesquiou-Fezensac d'Artagnan on 18 May 2011, in honour of his ancestor, Charles de Batz de Castelmore d'Artagnan, fictionalised by Alexandre Dumas as one of The Three Musketeers.